Enduring hope, endless love

 Anybody adopting Makila has access to free lessons with an expert dog trainer.

-Anybody adopting J.B. has access to free lessons with an expert dog trainer.
+Anybody adopting Misty has access to free lessons with an expert dog trainer.